alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf service my-redis-service
     ```

     When `cf service SERVICE_NAME` returns a `create succeeded` status, you have set up the service instance.
-Here is an example of the output you will see:
+Example output:

     ```
     name:            my-redis-service